apache/daffodil-site/site/debugger.md

      ``dataLength <integer>``

         : Set the number of bytes to display when displaying input data.
 If negative, display all input data.
 This only affects the ``info data`` command.
 Defaults to ``70``.

+     ``diffExcludes <strings...>``

+        : Set info comamnds to exclude in the 'info diff' command.
+Multiple arguments separated by a space excludes multiple commands.
+Zero arguments excludes no commands.

      ``infosetLines <integer>``